Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/request_system.rst

 Request System
 ==============

-``SimComponent`` in the simulation are decoupled from the agent training logic.
+``SimComponent`` objects in the simulation are decoupled from the agent training logic.
 However, they still need a managed means of accepting requests to perform actions.
 For this, they use ``RequestManager`` and ``RequestType``.

-Just like other aspects of SimComponent, the request typess are not managed centrally for the whole simulation, but instead they are dynamically created and updated based on the nodes, links, and other components that currently exist.
+Just like other aspects of SimComponent, the request types are not managed centrally for the whole simulation, but instead they are dynamically created and updated based on the nodes, links, and other components that currently exist.
 This was achieved in the following way:

 - API
-    An ``RequestType`` contains two elements:
+    A ``RequestType`` contains two elements:

     1. ``request`` - selects which action you want to take on this ``SimComponent``.
 This is formatted as a list of strings such as `['network', 'node', '<node-uuid>', 'service', '<service-uuid>', 'restart']`.
     2. ``context`` - optional extra information that can be used to decide how to process the request.
 This is formatted as a dictionary.
 For example, if the request requires authentication, the context can include information about the user that initiated the request to decide if their permissions are sufficient.